-An Authorized IRS e-file Provider must comply with the advertising and solicitation provisions of 31 C.F.R.
+A Provider must comply with the advertising and solicitation provisions of 31 C.F.R.
 Part 10 (Treasury Department Circular No. 230).
-This circular prohibits the use or participation in the use of any form of public communication containing a false, fraudulent, misleading, deceptive, unduly influencing, coercive, or unfair statement of claim.
-A Provider must adhere to all relevant Federal, state, and local consumer protection laws that relate to advertising and soliciting.
+This circular prohibits the use or participation in the use of any form of public communication containing a false, fraudulent, misleading, deceptive, unduly influencing, coercive or unfair statement of claim.
+A Provider must adhere to all relevant Federal, state and local consumer protection laws that relate to advertising and soliciting.

 A Provider must not use the IRS’ name, “Internal Revenue Service,” or “IRS” within a firm’s name.
 However, once accepted to participate in IRS e-file, a firm may represent itself as an “Authorized IRS e-file Provider”.
-If promotional materials or logos provided by the IRS are used, the Provider must comply with all IRS instructions pertaining to their use.
-Advertising materials must not carry the FMS, IRS, or other Treasury Seals.
+Advertising materials must not carry the FMS, IRS or other Treasury Seals.
 Advertising for a cooperative electronic filing project (public or private sector), must clearly state the names of all cooperating parties.

 The IRS does not have a copyright for the IRS e-file logo.
 Use the logo only to indicate that a Provider offers this service to taxpayers or has performed it on behalf of a taxpayer.
 Providers must not use the logo to portray any other relationship between the IRS and any Provider.
 In using the IRS e-file logo, the Provider must use the following guidelines:

 Do not combine the logo with the IRS eagle symbol, the word “Federal” or with other words or symbols that suggest a special relationship between the IRS and the logo user